Fletcher Allen, a Vermont university hospital and medical center, serves all of

-- Parent Panel Class presentations - Parents can participate on panels of three family members presenting their experiences to undergraduate and graduate classes at UVM in Education and Health Sciences (nursing, physical therapy, communications) courses.
+- Parent Panels - Parents can participate on panels of three family members presenting their experiences to undergraduate and graduate classes at UVM in Education and Health Sciences (nursing, PT, communications) courses.
 Each parent speaks for 20 minutes, taking questions at the end.

 For more information about this program, visit Vermont Family Network or call 800-800-4005 or 802-876-5313.

 Students of Medicine Involved in Local Education - Doctors Ought to Care (SMILE-DOC)

 First- and second-year medical students run this program and visit local elementary schools to teach 3rd through 5th grade students about the anatomy and physiology of the human body.
 Working in groups of four to six, the students visit their assigned classroom approximately four times per semester for 1 ½ hours each session.
 For more information about this program, call the University of Vermont College of Medicine Student Affairs Office at 802-656-2150.